List of Kereta Api Indonesia rolling stock classes

-List of rolling stock classes of the Kereta Api Indonesia and its predecessors (Perumka, PJKA, PNKA, DKA).
+List of rolling stock classes of the Kereta Api Indonesia, its predecessors (Perumka, PJKA, PNKA, DKA), and its subsidiaries (KAI Commuter, Kereta Cepat Indonesia China).
 All are for 3 ft 6 in gauge railways unless otherwise stated.
 This list includes both operational and withdrawn classes.

 Steam locomotives

 Operable

-All of the steam locomotives owned by Kereta Api Indonesia is exclusively used for excursion trains.
+All of the steam locomotives owned by Kereta Api Indonesia are exclusively used for excursion train services.